apache/systemds/devdocs/deep-learning.md

 # Initial prototype for Deep Learning

-## Representing tensor and images in SystemML
+## Representing tensor and images in SystemDS

 In this prototype, we represent a tensor as a matrix stored in a row-major format, where first dimension of tensor and matrix are exactly the same.
 For example, a tensor (with all zeros)